Gmfholley/06-23-wellness_tracker/README.markdown

 intensity           | Integer FOREIGN KEY NOT NULL duration            | Integer FOREIGN KEY NOT NULL points              | Integer DEFAULT 0

+Within the Exercise Event table, the combination of `user_id`, `exercise_type` and date should be unique.

 #Wellness Tracker